khulnasoft/tracker/docs/contributing/setup-development-machine-with-vagrant.md

     non CO-RE kernels, make sure to use an older kernel that does not provide the `/sys/kernel/btf/vmlinux` file.

-## Deploy Tracee with Postee on Kubernetes
+## Deploy Tracker with Postee on Kubernetes

-The development machine described by Vagrantfile pre-installs [MicroK8s] Kubernetes cluster, which is suitable for testing Tracee.
+The development machine described by Vagrantfile pre-installs [MicroK8s] Kubernetes cluster, which is suitable for testing Tracker.

 ```console
 microk8s status